Credit by Demonstrated Mastery

 What is Credit by Demonstrated Mastery?

 Credit by Demonstrated Mastery (CDM) is the process by which a student may earn credit for a high school course by demonstrating a deep understanding of the content; without course enrollment or seat time.
-CDM was designed to respond to the needs of students, families, AIG community, school personnel and leadership.
+CDM was designed to respond to the needs of students, families, the AIG community, school and district personnel and leadership.

-CDM specifically offers North Carolina students the opportunity to personalize and accelerate their learning, thus allowing for optimal student growth while providing an opportunity to have effective seat time to learn new content.
+CDM specifically offers North Carolina students the opportunity to personalize and accelerate their learning, thus allowing for optimal student growth while providing an opportunity to effectively use seat time to learn new content.
+CDM remains an instructional practice that will help us to differentiate and accelerate students who have a clearly expressed need.

 How does a student earn CDM?